A wonderfully rich indulgence, this easy no-sugar recipe for homemade chocolate yogurt is made with creamy Greek yogurt and cocoa powder.

 Greek yogurt: I use plain whole-milk Greek yogurt in this recipe.

-Unsweetened cocoa powder: I prefer using Dutch-processed cocoa powder which is milder and less acidic than natural cocoa powder.
+Unsweetened cocoa powder: I prefer using Dutch-processed cocoa powder, which is milder and less acidic than natural cocoa powder.

 Sweetener: I use stevia.
 You can use a powdered sweetener instead.
+If you don't mind the extra carbs, you can also use honey or maple syrup.

 Variations